Learn about Presbyterian Women

-The fourth-quarter newsletter is now available!
-Find the latest information about the 2018 Churchwide Gathering, read a summary of the fall 2016 Churchwide Coordinating Team meeting, get a tiny preview of the 2018–2019 PW/Horizons Bible study, print the Celebrate the Gifts of Women promo flyer, and much more.
-Each quarter, learn about the worthwhile and exciting work of Presbyterian Women by downloading and reading PW's quarterly newsletter for leaders.
+The third-quarter newsletter is now available!
+Find the latest information about the 2018 Churchwide Gathering, learn about PW disaster response trainers, get the full scoop on the 2018–2019 PW/Horizons Bible study, learn about churchwide moderator visits with PW in the presbyteries and synods, and much more.
+Each quarter, learn about the worthwhile and exciting work of Presbyterian Women by downloading and reading PW's quarterly churchwide newsletter.
 You'll be in the know about all the latest leadership and mission opportunities, new resources, giving opportunities, peace and justice programs, special events, offerings and more!

 A new series of light-hearted and happily serious posters help show the range of what it means to be Presbyterian Women.
 Download these posters and share them widely—in newsletters, on bulletin boards, anywhere that you can share all that PW is and does.
 View the posters.

 And, this wildly popular series inspired Mary Cook Jorgenson to write a skit about all that Presbyterian Women does and is.
 Download the skit.

 Work is underway to create a new and improved website for Presbyterian Women.
 The new site will merge content from Presbyterian Women's website (these pages!), the Horizons Magazine and Bible study website and the Gathering website.
 A condensed version of the Horizons website will be available during this redesign.
 Click on the "Horizons magazine and Bible study" link in the left-hand navigation of this site.